codurance/soft-mod-compass/README.md

 #### Automatic config download with the Bitwarden CLI
 1. Install the Bitwarden CLI: `brew install bitwarden-cli`
+1. Install the `jq`: `brew install jq`
 1. Login to Bitwarden: `bw login EMAIL@codurance.com`
 1. Run `./scripts/download_config_from_bitwarden.sh`

+This will download the latest config files from Bitwarden and place them in the `./scripts/` directory:
+- `./scripts/envvars-config-dev-EN.sh`
+- `./scripts/envvars-config-dev-ES.sh`
+- `./scripts/envvars-config-prod-EN.sh`
+- `./scripts/envvars-config-prod-ES.sh`

 ### Running Locally